CambridgeNuclear/SCONE/docs/User Manual.rst

 User Manual
 ===========

-Generic information about how to use dictionaries in writing an input file can be found in `Dictionary Input.rst <link to Dictionary Input.rst>`_.
+Generic information about how to use dictionaries in writing an input file can be found in :ref:`Dictionary Input <dictSyntax>`.
 Here, more specific information about the input options available are described.

 Physics Package
 ---------------